jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 * What other programs_ does my project need?
 * What tests am I going to write for this project?

-It turns out some of this is repeatable
+It turns out some of this is the same for every project

 * I pick a name for the project
 * I make a new folder_ for every project with the name I picked
 * I place the code for the project in a ``src`` folder_
 * I place the tests for the project in a ``tests`` folder_
 * I try to name everything in the project with the name of the project or with something that describes what it does
-* I write what the project needs in a requirements file_
+* I write what programs the project needs (its dependencies) in a requirements file_
-* I make a `virtual environment`_ to keep things separate from the rest of the computer
+* I make a `virtual environment`_ to keep the dependencies separate from the rest of the computer
 * I install what the project needs in the `virtual environment`_
 * I work in the `virtual environment`_
 * I run automated tests to make sure I have a `Test Driven Development`_ environment